 Have at least two assistants hold the torches on opposite sides of your model.
 You can also place your torches on tripods or tables.
 Do this if you don’t have assistants or if you’re taking self-portraits.

-The closer the torches are to your model, the stronger the colours and brightness will be.
+The closer the torches are to your model, the stronger the colors and brightness will be.
 Leave at least some distance between the model and the light source to create a subtle neon light effect.

 Experiment With Saturated Fairy Lights